 A doctor in India told me that, to his great surprise, the increase in magnesium in the body actually alleviated symptoms of apparent calcium deficiency that had been diagnosed.
 This is because it is the magnesium ion that gets low in cells before the other electrolyte partners present deficiency symptoms.
 Magnesium is the Master Mineral Electrolyte due to its primary role in the production of ATP (adenosine triphosphate) electrical energy batteries of cells.
 It provides the electrical supply that all processes in the body need to function: A literal power point and charging mechanism!

-Bones can leak out too much calcium as magnesium levels get lower, leading to acidosis and consequently over time, osteoporosis.
+Bones can leak out too much calcium via excess parathyroid hormone as magnesium levels get lower.
+This is because magnesium deficiency leads to acidosis, which makes the body pull calcium from bone stores, and consequently over time results in osteoporosis.
 Parathyroid hormone (PTH) draws calcium out of the bones and deposits it in the soft tissues when cells suffer too much oxidative stress and cannot appropriately recover.
-However, magnesium helps to increase calcitonin, which increases calcium uptake in bones instead of calcium depositing in soft tissues like ligaments, joints, kidney tubules and arterial linings.
+However, magnesium helps to increase calcitonin, which increases calcium uptake in bones, instead of calcium depositing in soft tissues like ligaments, joints, kidney tubules and arterial linings, making them stiffer and less flexible.
+Calcium deposits in arteries also push up the blood pressure.
 Magnesium therefore determines this delicate and important balance of how calcium is used in the body.
-This is determined by the prevalence of oxidative stress and availability of enough magnesium to counteract oxidative acidic forces.
+The prevalence of oxidative stress, acidosis, hypercalcemia and osteoporosis indicates chronic magnesium deficiency.

 During oxidative stress calcium can leach out of bones and enter the blood as free calcium, causing blood to thicken and arterial linings to stiffen.
 This leads to hypertension and cardiovascular disease.
 Magnesium however can exert a cardio-protective and blood-pressure normalising effect due to its electrolyte charge and calcium-channel blocking capacity.
 It increases blood fluidity (zeta potential), acting as a natural and effective anti-thrombotic with no negative side effects!